polymerdao/developer-hub/docs/concepts/ibc/ibc.md

 :::info

-The connection handshake, next to establishing the communication channels between chains (to be precise, IBC clients💡), also provide _double identify verfication_ on the handshake!
+The connection handshake, next to establishing the communication channels between chains (to be precise, IBC clients💡), also provide _double identity verfication_ on the handshake!

 :::